Unit 6 - Practice Quiz

 Voltage-Divider Biasing Easy

-A. An inductor connected to the drain.
+A. A capacitor connected to the source.

 B. A single resistor connected to ground.